 For the rest of the Flipping 50 conversation get the insider news I only share in emails.
-Remember, it’s not 5-0, it’s the entire second half… whether you’re on your way and want to make it a great ride when you get there or you’ve turned the corner.
+Remember, flipping 50 is not 5-0, it’s the entire second half… whether you’re on your way, and want to make it a great ride when you get there, or you’ve turned the corner.

 Most games are won in the second half.